NazemKhan/Chain-or-Channel-Payment-Optimization-with-Heterogeneous-Flow-Code/README.md

 ## Examples

-The notebooks in this directory are self contained.
-That being said, it is recommended that you understand the [General Method](GeneralMethod.ipynb).
-Each notebook in this directory provides the code for generating the corresponding example in our paper.
+The notebooks in this directory adapt the [General Method](GeneralMethod.ipynb).
+Each one provides the code for generating the corresponding example in our paper.